Frequently Asked Questions (FAQs)

 This helps experts understand where outbreaks are in real-time and guides management efforts and response.
 FWC staff triage which wild bird die-offs will be investigated and which carcasses will be collected, examined, and tested for Avian Influenza, West Nile Virus, Exotic Newcastle’s Disease and/or other infectious agents of concern.

 Biosecurity is a term used to describe the procedures and practices that are followed in order to contain or prevent the spread of influenza viruses.
-Avoid handling sick or dead birds.
-If you must handle them, wear disposable gloves when picking up a dead bird, place an inverted plastic bag over your hand to avoid direct contact with the bird.
+Avoid handling sick or dead birds unless necessary.
+If you must handle them, follow the carcass disposal guidelines in the document Guidelines for Wild Bird Carcass Disposal.

 Clean feeders and bird baths with a 10% bleach solution (one part bleach mixed with nine parts water), rinse with water and allow to air dry.